JafarDigital/websockets-chat/README.md

 5. You can now access your chat app via the web browser.
 To access from another device, replace localhost with your machine's local IP address.

 ## Technologies Used
-FastAPI
-WebSockets
-SQLite
-SQLAlchemy
+FastAPI,
+WebSockets,
+SQLite,
+SQLAlchemy,
-Tailwind CSS (via CDN)
+Tailwind CSS (via CDN),
 yaml
-نسخ
-تحر